 - Instrument

 - Voltage supply

 - Interface adapter VEGACONNECT

-- Display and adjustment module PLICSCOM with Bluetooth function

-- PC with PACTware/DTM and Bluetooth USB adapter
+- PC with PACTware

 - Current instrument software as file

 You can find the current instrument software as well as detailed information on the procedure in the download area of our homepage: www.vega.com.

 You can find information about the installation in the download file.